worstMev/aidi_2004_lab_4_flask_fish/README.md

 - Species_Roach
 - Species_Smelt
 - Species_Whitefish
-### Transformation is done in the backend to get the one hot encoding
+### Transformation is done in the backend to get the one hot encoding.